 23. In general, how often and in what way do you usually have contact with the parents of children about their daily activities or behavior?
-(CIRCLE ONE RESPONSE FOR EACH ITEM)

-Less than
+(Circle one response for each item.)

-Daily Weekly Monthly monthly Never
+Daily Weeklv Monthly Less than monthly Never

-a.
+エ u : Dany WEEKIY wontiny inonuny

 Talk in person 1 2 3 4 5

 b.
 Telephone calls to parents 1 2 3 4 5

 c.
 Written notes to parents 1 2 3 4 5

 d.
 Scheduled meetings or

 conferences 1 2 3 4 5

 e.
 Conduct home visits 1 2 3 4 5

 f.
 Send home child(ren)'s

 work 1 2 3 4 5

-7

 24. The following items are statements that some teachers have made about how children in preschool should be taught and managed.
 Indicate to what extent each statement agrees or disagrees with your personal beliefs about good teaching practice in preschool programs.
-(CIRCLE ONE RESPONSE FOR EACH ITEM)
+(Circle one response for each item.)

 Strongly disagree Disagree Neither agree nor disagree Agree Strongly agree a.
 Activities in preschool classrooms should respond to individual differences in development 1 2 3 4 5 b.
-Each curriculum area should be taught as a separate subject at separate times 1 2 3 4 5 C. Three-and four-year old children should choose many of their own activities that the teacher or provider has prepared such as writing, science, etc. 1 2 3 4 5 d.
+Each curriculum area should be taught as a separate subject at separate times 1 2 3 4 5 C. Three-and four-year old children should choose many of their own activities from a variety of learning areas that the teacher has prepared (writing, science center, etc.) 1 2 3 4 5 d.
 Children should be allowed to cut their own shapes, perform their own steps in an experiment, and plan their own creative drama, art, and writing activities 1 2 3 4 5 e.
-Students should work silently and alone on seatwork 2 3 4 5 f.
+Students should work silently and alone on seatwork.
+1 2 3 4 5 f.
 Children in preschool classrooms should learn by touching and using objects 1 2 3 4 5 g.
 Treats, stickers, or stars should be used to encourage appropriate behavior among three- and four-year old children 1 2 3 4 5 h.
 Appropriate behavior among three- and four- year old children should be encouraged using punishments or reprimands 1 2 3 4 5 i.
-Children should be involved in establishing rules for the classroom 1 2 3 4 5 j.
+Children should be involved in establishing rules for the classroom.
+1 2 3 4 5 j.
 Three- and four-year old children should be taught to read the letters of the alphabet 1 2 3 4 5 k.
 Children should learn to color within the lines 1 2 3 4 5 I. Children in preschool classrooms should learn to form letters correctly on a printed page 1 2 3 4 5 m.
 Children should dictate or tell stories to a teacher who writes the stories down for the children 1 2 3 4 5 n.
 Children should know their letter sounds before they learn to read 1 2 3 4 5 0.
 Children should form letters correctly before they are allowed to create a story.
 1 2 3 4 5